OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ### Adobe ColdFusion

-As of ColdFusion 2018 Update 14 and ColdFusion 2021 Update 4, all native ColdFusion functions that process XML now support an XML parser argument to disable support for external XML entities.
-Note that there is no global setting to disable external entities, so a developer must ensure that every XML function call contains the required security options.
+As of ColdFusion 2018 Update 14 and ColdFusion 2021 Update 4, all native ColdFusion functions that process XML have a XML parser argument that disables support for external XML entities.
+Since there is no global setting that disables external entities, developers must ensure that every XML function call uses the correct security options.

 From the [documentation for the XmlParse() function](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-functions/functions-t-z/xmlparse.html), you can disable XXE with the code below: